As a candidate when looking for a job, have you found yourself confused when the job profile mentioned on a job portal is not clear?

 Job hunting is a task in itself, if there is incorrect information on which the candidate has applied, it is the waste of time and energy for the candidate as well as the HR team.

-Understanding the clear difference between job description and job specification is utmost important for a candidate who is going for an interview.
+Understanding the clear difference between job description and job specification is most important for a candidate who is going for an interview.

-Job description and job specification are easily confused terms with completely different meanings.
+Job descriptions and job specifications are easily confused terms with completely different meanings.
+Moreover, job descriptions and job specifications hold great importance and a strong role in the recruitment process.

 What is Job Description?